Mission Zero: Measuring Our Progress

 Our Renewable Energy Evolution:

-- 2015 – Using Directed Biogas at our Troup County manufacturing sites
+- 2015 – Using directed biogas at our Troup County U.S. manufacturing sites

 - 2015 – Using RECs (Renewable Energy Credits) to make electricity use at our China and Thailand manufacturing sites renewable

-- 2014 – Using Certified Green Directed BioGas at our Scherpenzeel, NL manufacturing site
+- 2014 – Using directed biogas at our Scherpenzeel, The Netherlands manufacturing site

-- 2007 – Using RECs (Renewable Energy Credits) to make electricity use at our larger manufacturing sites renewable
+- 2007 – Using RECs (Renewable Energy Credits) to make electricity renewable at our larger manufacturing sites

 - 2003 – Partnered with the City of LaGrange, Georgia to use methane gas from a local landfill as a renewable fuel source for our Interface factory in LaGrange.

-- In 2005, Interface won “Energy Partner of the Year” award from the U.S. Environmental Protection Agency’s (EPA) Landfill Methane Outreach Program (LMOP) for this project.
+- 2005 – Interface won “Energy Partner of the Year” award from the U.S. Environmental Protection Agency’s (EPA) Landfill Methane Outreach Program (LMOP) for this project.